 There was a so-called “war on Christmas” long before Bill O'Reilly and friends went mainstream with it a few years ago.
 I should know.
 I worked in the ACLU’s Philadelphia office in the mid-1990’s, and it was my job to open the hate mail.
 Most of it arrived during the month of December in the form of Christmas cards.
 Nice picture of Mary and the Baby Jesus on the cover.
 Scrawled scathing message encouraging us to burn in hell or die painfully on the inside.
 Joy to the world, indeed.

-It was all because of that pesky First Amendment.
-“Separation of church and state” typically meant your courthouse couldn’t have a crèche on its front lawn.
-(Unless you go this route.)
+It was all because of that pesky “separation of church and state” which, at least in those days, typically meant your courthouse couldn’t have a crèche on its front lawn.
+(Unless you went this route.)
 Our lawyers were much busier with other pursuits -- helping the woman who'd been evicted over her boyfriend's race or the man with Down syndrome who wasn't allowed to ride a merry-go-round at a local amusement park.
 Crèche-busting typically required a few phone calls in the middle of a hectic afternoon, then they’d move on.
 But that’s what gained us the most notoriety.

 Our lawyers didn’t mind the hate mail.
 Some of them thrived on it, in fact.
 These were people who loved a good fight; being told to burn in hell just meant they were doing their job.
 I didn’t take it personally either.
 But it did make me think.
 I’d just be sitting there at my cluttered desk in my little hippie skirt making my little $20K a year and listening to my little mix tape, wondering what sort of Christian would think I deserved endless pain just for showing up and doing my little support staff job that day.